History of the United States (1945–1964): Korean War

 After a few weeks of retreat, on September 15 General Douglas MacArthur conducted an amphibious landing at the city of Inchon (Song Do port).
 The North Korean army collapsed, and within a few days, MacArthur's army retook Seoul (South Korea's capital).
 He then pushed north, capturing Pyongyang in October.
 This advantage was lost when hundreds of thousands of Chinese entered an undeclared war against the United States and pushed the US/UN/Korean forces back to the original starting line, the 38th parallel.

-MacArthur planned for a full-scale invasion of China, but this was against the wishes of President Harry S. Truman and others who wanted a limited war.
-He was dismissed and replaced by General Matthew Ridgeway.
+MacArthur planned for a full-scale invasion of China, but this was against the wishes of President Harry S. Truman and others who wanted a swift end to the war.
+As a result, Truman relieved MacArthur of command, replacing him with general Matthew Ridgway, who de-escalated the fighting to allow for a peace deal to be made.
 Dwight D. Eisenhower in 1952 campaigned against Truman's failures of "Korea, Communism and Corruption," promising to go to Korea himself and end the war.
 By threatening to use nuclear weapons in 1953, Eisenhower ended the war with a truce that is still in effect.